FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 It'll also help if you know the basics of OAuth or authentication in general.

-## Why FusionAuth?
+## Why FusionAuth instead of django-allauth?

 Django has a mature authentication system by default, but it isn't perfect.
 For example, "social login" ("log in with Google/Facebook/GitHub/Twitter" functionality) isn't handled by Django by default.
-You can use the [django-all-auth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you're already adding complexity to your project.
+You can use the [django-allauth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you're already adding complexity to your project.
 Soon you'll want to add more functionality, such as resetting passwords, forgotten password resets, and more.

-Nearly every web app needs authentication.
-Authentication is more complicated than it seems at first.
+Nearly every web app needs authentication, but setting it up is more complicated than it seems.
 Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to an application whose only job is handling authentication.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/privateinfo-fusionauth.png" alt="Important private data goes in FusionAuth.
 Everything else in Django." class="img-fluid" figure=false %}

 The image above shows how this works.
 Your application logic and all public information can be handled by Django.
 Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.

-This means that you can focus a majority of your security efforts on FusionAuth.
+This allows you to focus a majority of your security efforts on the FusionAuth installation.
 It also means that if you create more applications, they can piggy-back on your centralised authentication instead of having to re-implement authentication for each and every application that you build.
 You can also create a multi-tenant configuration allowing you to easily have logically separate environments for different clients.

 Also, any integrations that you set up with other providers (e.g. Google for "Sign in with Google") can be done once, instead of per application.

-## Installing and configuring FusionAuth
+## Installing and configuring FusionAuth with Docker Compose

 There are [various ways](https://fusionauth.io/docs/v1/tech/installation-guide/fusionauth-app) to install FusionAuth depending on your system, but the easiest way is to use Docker and Docker Compose.
 [Instructions are here](https://fusionauth.io/docs/v1/tech/installation-guide/docker).
 Currently, to install and run FusionAuth you would run (again, assuming you have Docker installed).